jfernancordova/jfernancordova.github.io/_posts/2020-12-18-what-i-have-learned-about-the-design-of-web-apis.md

 * With the rest of the world.
 * With rules in a document called the “API Design Guidelines” or “API Design Style Guide.”
 * With appropriate level of granularity for versioning.

 ---

+### Tests
+---
+* Features are a way to group various tests together.
+* Each RESTful resource needs at least one feature.
+* One scenario for each action (has an endpoint).

+---